FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: What is the reason for the removal of footnotes?

-S3 Source Classification
+S3 Source classification

 Q: How do I classify my source class?